-IndexScan has a single span and the query doesn't have any JOINs, GROUP BY, or other clauses that can change the order or granularity of items produced by indexer.

-The query can exploit index order and avoid expensive sort and fetch.
+The query doesn't have any JOINs, GROUP BY, or other clauses that can change the order or granularity of items produced by indexer, then query can exploit index order and avoid expensive sort.

 The EXPLAIN (step 5) will not have an Order section.